solvexia/solvexia-api-docs/processes/processes.md

 ]
 ```
 ---
-## Get Process Data Steps
+## Get process data steps

-Returns a list of all Data Steps for a specific process.
+Returns a list of data steps of a process.

 ```apacheconfig
 GET /v1/processes/{processId}/steps